unravelin/ravelinjs/README.md

 ## Upgrading

+Note that the format of the deviceId was changed in v1 to include a "rjs-" prefix.
+If you do any validation or parsing that checks for a particular format of the deviceId, please remove this logic and instead treat the deviceId as an opaque string.

 ### Upgrading to ravelinjs v1 from ravelinjs v0

 If you are using RavelinJS v0 from a script or loaded via npm then equivalent